 Write-Host "$([char]27)[2K`r" -NoNewline #Equivalent to Esc[2K

 Write-Host "$TimestampOrWhatever: $ValueOrWhatever" -NoNewline

 TL;WR: If you’re trying to setup an S2D Hyper-Converged Cluster before adding it to your VMM Fabric: Don’t.
 It will work, but you won’t be able to see or manage the storage from VMM.
 Let VMM build it all.
 Suggested Pairing: Half a dozen hours of diagnostics and ███████ [REDACTED].

 - I couldn’t for the life of me get VMM 2016 to manage the S2D portions of a cluster created outside of VMM.
 Did it manually, everything worked fine, validated RDMA etc. Then I realized that VMM wouldn’t let me manage the S2D tiers when creating volumes.
 Finally after some googling I read in a couple places that VMM won’t fully cooperate with an S2D Cluster created externally.
 Womp Womp.

-- “Error (25325): The cluster creation failed because of the following error: An error occurred while performing the operation.”
+- The fairly unhelpful message “Error (25325): The cluster creation failed because of the following error: An error occurred while performing the operation.”
 For me was because of permissions, somewhere.
-Even though I applied all of the CNO OU rights, local admin rights, dns rights, AD rights, and every cluster validation passed without warning; I kept getting this error.
+Even though I applied all of the CNO OU rights, local admin rights, DNS rights, AD rights, and every cluster validation passed without warning; I kept getting this error.
 Eventually I gave up and used a highly privileged AD account and voilà.

 In the end after creating several S2D clusters trying to get VMM to cooperate I finally got it to show me the magic “Configure advanced storage and tiering settings” box.